gchq/gaffer-doc/docs/user-guide/apis/opencypher.md

 # openCypher API

 !!! warning
-    The openCypher API is still experimental it is provided by a translation layer to Gremlin from the [OpenCypher project](https://github.com/opencypher/cypher-for-gremlin).
+    The openCypher API is still experimental, it is provided by a translation layer to Gremlin from the [OpenCypher project](https://github.com/opencypher/cypher-for-gremlin).
     Due to this, the implementation may experience the same [limitations](../query/gremlin/gremlin-limits.md) as the Gremlin API.
 It's performance is unknown but likely slower than